8 Nuns Die of COVID-19 in Last Week at Wisconsin Convent

 The outbreak comes months after similar homes had reported multiple deaths from the coronavirus.In July, 1 3 nuns died at a convent near Detroit and seven died at a center for Maryknoll sisters in New York.
 At least six nuns also died at Our Lady of the Angels convent in Greenfield, Wisconsin — a home that provides memory care for nuns of the School Sisters of St. Francis and the School Sisters of Notre Dame.

+Earlier this month, church authorities said 76 Catholic nuns tested positive for COVID-19 after an outbreak at a Franciscan convent in northwestern Germany, forcing health authorities to put the entire monastery under quarantine.

-Sciano said that Our Lady of the Angels has had no additional positive cases for many months, and the facility is still not allowing visitors.
+Sciano said that Our Lady of the Angels in Greenfield has had no additional positive cases for many months, and the facility is still not allowing visitors.

 Deena Swank, communications director for the Felecian Sisters of North America, which lost 13 sisters — about a fifth of the population at the Livonia, Michigan, convent — said they have not had additional deaths there and they are eager to get sisters vaccinated when possible.